Dev-Dylann/Dev-Dylann/README.md

 - 🌍 Based in Lagos
 - 👨‍🎓 Student at Lagos State University
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Typescript
 - 👯 I’m looking to collaborate on fun side projects

 ---